praveesh4u/praveesh4u.github.com/source/_posts/2014-01-23-oauth-in-symfony.markdown

         return $bundles;
     }
 ```
  HWI OAuth bundle needs Sensio Buzz bundle for proper functioning.
 So, add the buzz bundle to your project if it is not already added.
+You may download it from [here](https://github.com/sensiolabs/SensioBuzzBundle).
 If it is not added,
- you will get an error message like this
+ you may get an error message like this

 ``` html Error
  Fatal error: Class 'Buzz\Client\Curl' not found in /home/xxxx/my-projects/OAuthProject/app/cache/dev/appDevDebugProjectContainer.php on line 2110 Call Stack: 0.0001 321828 1